-COLORADO SPRINGS — Colorado Parks and Wildlife officials have announced they are shutting down all playground, campgrounds, camping and camping facilities at the state parks beginning Thursday until further notice.
+COLORADO SPRINGS — Colorado Parks and Wildlife officials have announced all playground, campgrounds, camping and camping facilities at the state parks will remain shutdown under the safer-at-home order.

 Along with these closures, CPW said they are not allowing any camping at State Wildlife Areas to help fight the spread of COVID-19.

-These closures are now in effect based off the stay-at-home order issued by the state, according to CPW.
+These closures have been in effect since March 26 based off the initial stay-at-home order issued by the state, according to CPW.

 Right now, the campgrounds are the only areas closed.
 Parks, trails, boat ramps, marinas and shorelines are still open.